PicnicSupermarket/error-prone-support/README.md

 ### Installation

 This library is built on top of [Error Prone][error-prone-orig-repo].
+To use
+it:

 1. First, follow Error Prone's [installation guide][error-prone-installation-guide].